Avriox/locationallocation/README.md

 ## Disclaimer

-The developer of this package does not hold any responsibility for the results produced by this package.
+This package is developed by an R user without a professional supervision or a testing environment or protocol.
+As such, the developer does not hold any responsibility for the results produced by this package.